Check data entry for invalid entries

 Select the appropriate type in the Allow drop-down list, and then set parameters accordingly:

 - Any Value accepts any input (Excel's default setting for cells).
 This setting effectively turns off validation, so you usually select it only when you need to remove validation from a cell or range.
 But you can also use this setting to display an informational message for a cell or range.
-To do so, enter the title and message on the Input Message tab, as discussed in step 4.
+Enter the title and message on the Input Message tab, as discussed in step 3.2.

 The validation criteria use these self-explanatory comparison operators: Between, Not Between, Equal To, Not Equal To, Greater Than, Less Than, Greater Than or Equal To, and Less Than or Equal To.